 Enter the total number of hypertensive health center patients by race and Hispanic/Latino identity for whom data have been reviewed.
-In most cases this will be all patients who fit the criteria or a scientifically drawn sample of 70 patients, whichever is less.
+In most cases this will be all patients who fit the criteria or a scientifically drawn sample of 70 patients.
 If a sample is to be used it must be a sample of 70 and must be drawn from the entire universe identified on row 6.
 Larger samples will not be accepted.
-Grantees may not choose to select the same number of charts from each site or the same number for each provider or use other stratification mechanisms that result in oversampling some group of patients.
+Grantees may not choose to select the same number of charts from each site or the same number for each provider or use other stratification mechanisms that result in over-sampling some group of patients.
 The sampling method is described in Appendix C. If an EHR is present it may be used in lieu of a chart review of a sample of charts if and only if:

-- The EHR includes every single clinic patient between the ages of 18 and 85 with diagnosed hypertension, regardless of whether or not they were specifically treated for hypertension. - Blood pressure is regularly recorded in the EHR for all patients - The EHR has been in place throughout the reporting year.
+- The EHR includes every single clinic patient between the ages of 18 and 85 with diagnosed hypertension, regardless of whether or not they were specifically treated for hypertension. - Blood pressure is regularly recorded in the EHR for all patients - The EHR has been in place throughout the reporting year ideally for at least and three years.

 If the EHR is to be used, the number on line 7 will be equal to the number on line 6.
-NOTE: Your PC-DEMS or PECS system may be used to report the universe ONLY IF it includes all required data elements, e.g., it includes data for the required time frame for all hypertensive (or diabetic) patients from all service sites.
+NOTE: Your PC-DEMS or PECS system may be used to report the universe ONLY IF it can be limited to a calendar year report and only if it includes all required data elements, e.g., it includes data for the required time frame for all hypertensive (or diabetic) patients from all service sites.